uidaholib/main-web-redesign_draft/content/special-collections/plan.md

         <div id="collapseOne" class="collapse" data-parent="#accordion">
           <div class="card-body">
             <p> Before you arrive, please take a moment to peruse our
-              <a href="description.html">collections</a>.
-Published materials can be found using the Library's
-              <a href="{{ '/index.html' | relative_url }}">general catalog</a>, and Finding Aids for archival collections can be searched using
-              <a href="https://archiveswest.orbiscascade.org/search/results.aspx?t=i&q=idu&p=0">Archives West</a>.
+              <a href="description.html">collection strengths and types</a> or
+              <a href="browse.html">browse</a> our collections.
 If you have any questions or would like help locating U of I Library Special Collections &amp;
               Archives materials, please contact us at
               <a href="mailto:libspec@uidaho.edu">libspec@uidaho.edu</a> or (208) 885-0845. </p>
           </div>